 - Blackout blind – Once our babies are 4 months+ we start to realise that a dark room is usually required.
 So if you are staying with family who aren’t as light-sensitive as your small one, you will likely need a travel blackout blind.

 - Night light – Again, not everyone is set up for dimming bedroom lights, so go prepared!
-I love this little night light…The Vava Night Light.
+I love this little night light.
 It has had pride of place since my early feeding days and now is our reading lamp before bed and nap time plus it is small and easily transferable.

 - Bedtime books – If this is a part of your routine at home, don’t forget them!
 We have a 2 book rule at bedtime but if we’re going away for more than one night, I take 4 so we can rotate them.

-This is likely!
-If you’re staying with family you will probably be sharing a room with your littlies unless you’re fortunate enough to have a self contained flat or the west wing – This is my goal in life to invite my guests to the West Wing (I think I’ve been watching too many episodes of The Crown!).
+If you’re staying with family, you will probably be sharing a room with your little ones unless you’re fortunate enough to have a self-contained flat or the west wing – This is my goal in life to invite my guests to the west wing (I think I’ve been watching too many episodes of The Crown!).

-Sharing a room with a baby or toddler that usually sleeps on their own can be tricky but I like to be inventive…a solution provider, I joke with my husband!
+Sharing a room with a baby or toddler who usually sleeps on their own can be tricky, but I like to be inventive, a solution provider, I joke with my husband!

-I have been known to set up the travel cot in the ensuite (it was a disabled access hotel room and the bathroom was bigger than the room itself).
+I have set up the travel cot in the ensuite (it was a disabled access hotel room, and the bathroom was bigger than the room itself).
 I’ve used a walk-in wardrobe too (more like a large cupboard).